 Since 1997, the Casalmaggiore International Festival has organized a chamber music summer school for young musicians from all over the world.
-The concerts, 43 in 2011, are part of the overall learning experience, and on any given day, students and faculty give at least two concerts.
+The concerts are part of the overall learning experience, and on any given day, students and faculty give at least two concerts.

 Added to the concerts, which feature international artists and rising stars, are master classes by our outstanding faculty, public workshops for children, the accompaniment of the musical liturgies in parishes, intensive chamber music sessions, visits to the Cremona Liuteria of Violin Making, and even an Italian language course so that students can have the widest possible exposure to Italian culture.

 In 2012, we introduced the CIME (Contemporary International Musical Exchange) event, which gives students the chance to explore new musical horizons in the context of its historical background.
 In addition to innovative programs, discussion forums about the future of classical music, and world premieres of newly commissioned Canadian and European works, audiences hear new sights and sounds never heard before.